 On Veterans Day November 11, 2022, the Nebraska Capitol Commission and the Nebraska Department of Veterans’ Affairs commemorated the centennial of the cornerstone dedication with a program in the 2nd floor rotunda.

-Once the cornerstone was in place, beginning in the winter of 1922, through all of 1923 and 1924, the walls of the first phase of the construction of the new Capitol rose on the site.
+Once the cornerstone was in place, beginning in the winter of 1922, and through all of 1923 and 1924, the walls of the first phase of the construction of the new Capitol rose on the site.
 The first of the four phases of construction would build the outer north and south sections of the 437′ base.
 Hundreds of masons and steel workers were on site to see the work done.
+During 1924 work continued on the outer north and south sections of the Capitol square base.
+As the new sections were completed, sculptors began work on the exterior bas relief panels and contractors began to finish the interiors.
+Bertram Grosvenor Goodhue’s very sudden death was deeply felt, but his Associates and the Capitol Commission worked together to complete his vision.